nextauthjs/docs/docs/getting-started/rest-api.md

 title: REST API
 ---

-NextAuth.js exposes a REST API which is used by the NextAuth.js client.
+NextAuth.js exposes a REST API that is used by the NextAuth.js client.

 #### `GET` /api/auth/signin